fr123k/jocker/README.md

 The seed job that can create all the other jobs.
 For a simple setup the seed job does nothing.
 The test job are defined inside the seed job definition.

-* `provision-redis`

-The test job the simulate the provision of two redis servers.

-* `provision-elasticsearch`

-The test job the simulate the provision of one elasticsearch server.

 ## Build

 To build the jenkins in docker image run the listed command below.